 During that time and now, I dig deep within myself and make changes as I age well - on my own.

 I decided to share my journey and help others age well – no matter what in my book Aging Well - 30 Lessons for Making the Most of Your Later Years.
 This newsletter is a supplement to the book.

 Be Part of the Community

-To age well, we need to change the conversation from the ordinary and known to look at relevant underlying issues.
+To age well, we need to change the conversation from the known and look at relevant issues.
 Be part of a community of people who share your interests.